Hexagon Strengthens Software Portfolio with Acquisition of Listech - Benzinga

-Hexagon AB HEXAB, leading global provider of design, measurement and visualization solutions, has acquired Listech, a software development company dedicated to increasing the efficiency, accuracy and productivity of professional surveyors and engineers.
+Hexagon AB, leading global provider of design, measurement and visualization solutions, has acquired Listech, a software development company dedicated to increasing the efficiency, accuracy and productivity of professional surveyors and engineers.

 Founded in 1988, Listech offers world-class software solutions that expedite data processing and streamline workflows in land management, construction and engineering projects.
 The LISCAD portfolio offers unparalleled functionality over other land surveying and civil engineering software.
 A comprehensive, fully integrated set of modules offers the flexibility of meeting a specific need or delivering a complete solution.
 Intuitive and easy to use, LISCAD interfaces with all major surveying, engineering and CAD systems and puts the power of the office in the field with real-time surveying and stakeout.